ecmwf-projects/cads-build-farm/CI-CD.md

   Checks out the `cads-build-farm` repository to copy a set of scripts contained in the `scripts/` folder.

 - **Copy all shared scripts to root**
-  Copies the shared scripts into the root directory.
+  Copies the shared `scripts/` into the root directory of code repository.

 - **Compute semantic version**
   Calculates the version using `gitversion`.